openwisp/netengine/docs/source/index.rst

   virtualenv <foo>

-Inside this folder you will find two subdirectories:
+Inside the folder foo you will find several subdirectories, the ones we are interested in are:
  * /bin
  * /src

  Before installing anything in you virtualenv named <foo>, please enter in /bin and type::
  source activate

-From now on all you are going to install will be visible only inside the scope of virtualev <foo>
+From now on, all you are going to install will be visible only inside the scope of virtualenv <foo>
 Now you can enter the directory /src and type::
 pip install -e git+git://github.com/ninuxorg/netengine#egg=netengine